mani-arjunan/k8s-in-local/README.md

 # K8s Learning

-This repo consist of some yaml files from K8s with a simple node server app(3), the intent of this repo is to know about `pod`, `service` and what are
+This repo consist of some yaml files from K8s that hosts a `simple nodeJS server app(3)`, the intent of this repo is to deploy a simple application inside k8s in local machine and also to knoow about how networking works in k8s like `service` and what are
 `NodePort, ClusterIP and LoadBalancer` in service, `ingress` what is the diff between `ingress and service` etc.

 ## Start with